-Things to Lookout for When Buying a Used RV
+Things to Lookout for When Buying

 Be sure to do an interior and exterior walkthrough of the RV without the dealer or owner present.
 When you do a walkthrough with someone else, they'll steer you away from any issues that may be present.
 By walking through yourself, you can check out things you may not have noticed otherwise.

 Never, ever buy a used travel trailer or RV without doing a thorough visual inspection.
 Don’t buy sight unseen!